Toast

 </Button>

 actionsSlot can be used with any actionable elements, but if you're using it with the Button component, Toast will provide reasonable defaults for their style properties.
-When used for displaying multiple actions, you can pass them as an array instead of using a React.Fragment
+You can also change the layout orientation to vertical to display actions below the text.

 function Component() {